bhaskar4n/CubePasswordSystem/README.md

 python version 2.7
 wxpython 2.7

-note: currently i have created four sides
+note: currently i have created four sides that works fine

-coding in progress...
+coding in progress for another two sides and encryption algorithms

 ### some screen shots of cube password system UI
 ##### side 1 of the cps